fx-ha/whatthefiatfee/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## TO DO
+- separate components for tablerows, txnSize slider and buttongroup (?)
 - create chart for historical data
     - getstaticprops, revalidate 6(?) hours
 - footer: source